 Day 10: Sites of Shiraz

 Shiraz is known as the center of Persian culture, the city of poets and gardens.
-Today we visit the Harim Khan Citadel for a panoramic view, followed by time at the Vakil Bazaar and Regent's Mosque that features 48 columns.
+Today we visit the Karim Khan Citadel for a panoramic view, followed by time at the Vakil Bazaar and Regent's Mosque that features 48 columns.
 After lunch we visit the Nasir-ol-Molk Mosque to see the beautiful stained glass and blue tiles.
 We also visit the Mausoleums of Saadi & Hafez (two famous Iranian Poets), with time to enjoy the lovely gardens at each location.
 Dinner and overnight in Shiraz.

 Day 11: Persepolis - Ancient City of the Persians; Rock Tombs of Naqsh-E Rostam